morrownr/88x2bu-20210702/README.md

 A file called `88x2bu.conf` will be installed in `/etc/modprobe.d` by default if you use one of the scripts for installation.

-Note: The installation scripts will prompt you to edit the options.
+Note: The installation script will prompt you to edit the options.

 Location: `/etc/modprobe.d/88x2bu.conf`